 Research Data on the Nonprofit Sector

-UPDATE: Research data on employment and wages for the nonprofit sector for 2017 are available.
-Data for years 2013, 2014, and 2015 are also now available.
+UPDATE: Research data on employment and wages for the nonprofit sector for 2017 are now available by firm size.
+These data are available in the table below.

 The Bureau of Labor Statistics has updated research data on employment and wages for the nonprofit sector for 2013, 2014, 2015, and 2017.
 These figures provide insight into this important segment of the U.S. economy.
 Data for 2016 were released in August of 2018 and made possible through the support of the Johns Hopkins University and its Center for Civil Society Studies with grant funding from the Charles Stewart Mott Foundation.